GIScience/openrouteservice/docker/README.md

 Installing the openrouteservice backend service with Docker is quite straightforward.
 All you need is a OSM extract, e.g. from [Geofabrik](http://download.geofabrik.de).

-Use Dockerhub's hosted Openrouteservice image or build your own image and
+Use Dockerhub's hosted Openrouteservice image or build your own image

 - either with `docker run`